Florian-Wilhelm/Raspberry-Pi/README.md

 ## About

-This repository contains test code for Raspberry Pi and Raspberry Pi Pico projects.
+This repository contains test code for Raspberry Pi and Raspberry Pi Pico projects, mostly concerning sensors.

 Actual prototype and "production level" code will be uploaded in other repositories.